OpenBudget/open-budget-frontend/README.md

 ### About the build system
 The build system we're using is [webpack](http://webpack.github.io/).
-The less is also compiled via webpack, with single entry point at the `main.coffee`. (coffee/js modules dose not have thier own style dependencies declarations), and extracted using ExtractTextPlugin
+The less is also compiled via webpack, with single entry point at the `main.js`. (coffee/js modules dose not have thier own style dependencies declarations), and extracted using ExtractTextPlugin

 ###Enjoy!